Rotten-Grapes-Pvt-Ltd/geopython.rottengrapes.tech/docs/intro-to-python/conditions.md

 else:
     result = "Poor"
 ```
-**Explanation:** Use ternary operators for simple conditions.
+ Use ternary operators for simple conditions.
 For complex logic, regular if-elif-else statements are more readable.